📖Glossary

 *mention how it's different from copy - David

-Collections are objects of data.
 For example, for a food delivery app, you might include a collection for your app's users and a collection for food orders to keep track of each user and what they've ordered.
 If your app can stream TV shows and movies, you would want to have a collection for TV shows and a collection for movies.
-For an example with visuals, view the In-Depth tab.
+For a visual example click on the In-Depth tab.

 Each of your app's collections can be customized to include any number of Properties.
 So to tie it all together, if collections are the nouns of your app, then properties are the adjectives that describe them.